rrumale/python-fullstack-todolist/setup-dev-environment/setup-dev-environment.md

     ![](images/verifyOKEOutput.png " ")

-## Task 6:  Create a imagePullSecret  for the Tutorial
+## TASK 6:  Create a imagePullSecret  for the Tutorial

   To enable Kubernetes to pull an image from Oracle Cloud Infrastructure Registry when deploying an application, you need to create a Kubernetes secret.
 The secret includes all the login details you would provide if you were manually logging in to Oracle Cloud Infrastructure Registry using the docker login command, including your auth token.